fear-ai/wpages/tests/TESTS.md

 - Diff files are always created for stdout/file comparisons; empty .diff means no differences and non-empty .diff holds the mismatch details.
 - Order is the group order in tests/run_tests.sh; --group all runs unit tests first, then list and text CLI tests.
 - results_YYYYMMDD_HHMMSS* directories are run artifacts and should be ignored.
+- Optional dump rows: pass --rows DIR to any CLI to dump raw row values to numbered .txt files.

 File types:
 - *.out: mysql tab dump fixtures with a header row and tab-delimited values.